 - Chapter 13 bankruptcy: An option for families facing foreclosure or whose incomes are higher, Chapter 13 bankruptcy permits you to pay off debts under a court-ordered installment plan extending three to five years.
 This option provides numerous advantages, including the possibility of keeping your home.

-If bankruptcy is the right choice for you, we stay at your side, guiding you through the process from start to finish
+If bankruptcy is the right choice for you, and you want to file for bankruptcy, we will stay at your side, guiding you through the process from start to finish.

 How Much Does a Bankruptcy Lawyer Cost in Florida?

-When you are wondering how much a bankruptcy lawyer costs in Florida, it depends on which type you file for and how much time is required to prepare and process it.
+When you are wondering how much a bankruptcy attorney costs in Florida, it depends on which type you file for and how much time is required to prepare and process it.
 Generally, in Florida, the prices are higher than the national average.
-The price for a personal bankruptcy lawyer ranges approximately between $1000 and a few thousand dollars.
+The price for a personal bankruptcy attorney ranges approximately between $1000 and a few thousand dollars.